skbrockh/Finalproject_test/README.md

 ```
 mkdir reads_qza
 ```
----
+3. Now we will create the environment
 ```
 module load anaconda3
 conda activate qiime2-amplicon-2024.2
 ```
-3. Compress fastq files --> we needed to do this becasue QUIIME2 would not accept them when unzipped
+4. Compress fastq files --> we needed to do this becasue QUIIME2 would not accept them when unzipped
 ```
 gzip SRR*
 ```
-4. Feed qiime the raw reads
+5. Feed qiime the raw reads
 ```
 qiime tools import \
   --type SampleData[PairedEndSequencesWithQuality] \